bartTC/tailwhip/README.md

 workarounds or restrict what you can do with Prettier.

 Tailwhip takes a more pragmatic approach.
-Instead of trying to parse and understand every possible template syntax, it focuses on sorting Tailwind classes reliably.
+Instead of trying to parse and understand every possible template syntax, it focuses on sorting Tailwind classes reliably, and ignores class attributes that contain template syntax.

 [1]: https://github.com/tailwindlabs/prettier-plugin-tailwindcss
 [2]: https://github.com/davidodenwald/prettier-plugin-jinja-template